inetsoft-technology/stylebi/README.md

 Click this link [.yaml file link](community-examples/docker-compose.yaml) and click the "Download" icon to save it to any directory in your mahcine

 For Docker Desktop, start it first then open a Command Prompt window.
+Note on Windows, you need to login with "Administrator" type of account.
 In the directory containing the .yaml file, run the following command:

 ```shell
 docker compose up -d